Nate-Wessel/how2osm/readme.md

 For confident and experienced editors JOSM is a great tool but it can also be overwhelming and it counts on the user to know what they're doing to a pretty large degree.
 While most individual OSM editors use iD, most actual map edits are made in JOSM.

 To give an example, one important way of using JOSM is for [data imports](https://wiki.openstreetmap.org/wiki/Import).
 Now first of all, one does not simply import data into OSM from other sources.
 Imports are a long, arduous journey of a process involving much discussion with the community, whose consensus and approval is required, and a very thorough review of data licensing and permissions.
 But once an import process is underway, JOSM could be used to bring in hundreds or even thousands of features at a time, while checking for conflicts with preexisting data.

-## Some examples and applications

-### Use OSM in a basemap
-* use pre-rendered tiles - free and easy context
-* or download and visualize data in QGIS - more custom

-### Perhaps a very specific example for querying overpass?

-### Network/graph analysis in Python?